Here are the most commonly asked questions I hear regarding voice overs:

-More importantly, I’m not an agent or casting director and my opinion doesn’t necessarily count.
-(Many think established voice actors are somehow “gate keepers” to work– we are not!
-That would be casting directors and show creators and those who work at the animation studios that make the shows!)
+More importantly, I’m not an agent or casting director and my opinion is irrelevant.
+Many think established voice actors are somehow “gate keepers” to work– we are not!
+That would be casting directors and show creators and those who work at the animation studios that make the shows!

 So: I’m not the one you need to impress or whose opinion necessarily matters.
-I don’t pour over demos or auditions all day long, and I don’t cast shows so my take may well be less helpful than you’d think.
+I don’t pour over demos or auditions all day long, and I don’t cast or direct shows so my take would be of limited value anyway.

 This site (and my “Demo” page) is the best I can offer you.

-Getting VO work though a website is not what I do or what I’m familiar with.
-My understanding is that most such web-based VO work is non-union and doesn’t use agents to broker work because the money is limited.
-It’s run more like Craigslist.
+Getting VO work though a website is not what I do am familiar with.
+My understanding is that most such web-cast VO work is non-union and doesn’t use agents to broker work because the money is limited.
+It’s run more like Craigslist (not a complement).
 There are a number of sites that are well known for this, including voices.com, voicebunny.com, and voices123.com.
 I’ve no experience with these sites.

-Non-union work is where everyone starts and most eventually want to leave, for it offers none of the advantages or protections of an agent or union, but they may serve as a starting point for a home-based entrepreneurial voice actor in the 21st Century.
-Some apparently can earn good money with this, but again, it’s not my realm or interest.
+Non-union work is where everyone starts and most eventually want to leave, for it offers none of the advantages or protections of an agent or union.
+Non-union work can serve as a starting point for a home-based entrepreneurial voice actor in the 21st Century.
+Some apparently can earn money with this, but again, it’s not my realm or interest.
 Money never fueled my enthusiasm for acting.

-In any case, web-based work is way off my radar.
-I’m Los Angeles-based and focused on union VO work in television, movies and games, which is mostly recorded in-person- only auditions are done remotely.
+In any case, web-cast work is way off my radar.
+I’m exclusively focused on union VO work in television, movies and games.
 Perhaps my Dig Deeper page has links to point to further help.

-18. I’m a parent and have been told I should get my 5 year old into voice acting.
-I’m not sure about this.
+18. I’m a parent and have been told I should get my child into voice acting.
 Should I?

 The question for a parent interested in getting their child into voice acting (or “showbiz” in general) should always be, “How does this benefit my kid?”
 If the answer is essentially “money,” then we’ve got a problem.

 As I say on my site’s Op-Ed page, I think getting a kid into acting for money is a huge mistake, especially on-camera.
 Chasing money leads to a childhood wasted.
 L.A. is full of misguided parents with dollar signs in their eyes as they drag their kids around to commercial, TV and movie auditions.
-What kid would want that?
+Is that what childhood is for?

 Your question should always be, “What’s actually in it for my kid?”
 “What is s/he getting out of this?”
 Take a hard look.
 I’m guessing most children would rather play in a park or spend time doing something with family rather than sit in a dark studio being told what to do by strange grown ups or sit in a trailer all day.
 It’s also not healthy for a kid to learn that a way to earn Mommy and Daddy’s approval is by earning money.
 That’s a terrible set up for a childhood.
 Love should be unconditional for a child.
 A kid’s love should not be based on their ability to book a gig.

 Now, I loved performing as a kid- acting in plays, musicals, ventriloquism, magic, stand up- and I kept doing all sorts of performing into my teens, where money wasn’t an issue at all- it was done for fun.
 Acting in a play with a cast can be a hugely enriching learning experience for a kid.
 It’s a great social education, a voluntary family, a uniquely cooperative art form.
-But do it for love and fun, not money.
+But do it for love and fun, not money or fame or followers.

 Professional voice acting in general is not a bad set up for a kid, though.
-A voice acting gig is relatively brief and doesn’t require memorization or much time away from school and family (unlike on-camera series, which keeps you on set for days or weeks in a trailer).
+A voice acting session is typically relatively brief and doesn’t require memorization or much time away from school and family (unlike on-camera series, which keeps you on set for days or weeks in a trailer).
 Parental oversight in VO is not a problem.
-The money can be good but generally not crazy and you don’t have to deal with “fame” for the most part, which can be particularly toxic for a kid.
+The money can be good but generally not crazy and you don’t have to deal with toxic “fame,” for the most part.

-But many parents with kids in VO are working other “showbiz” angles which lead to bigger money, on-camera work and fame.
+But many parents with kids in VO are working other “showbiz” angles which lead to bigger money, on-camera work in TV, streaming and movies.
 Few parents with talented kids seem satisfied to remain in the relatively safer, saner world of voice acting.
-The lure of money and the showbiz spotlight is too enticing.
+The lure of bigger money and the showbiz-Instagram spotlight is too enticing.
 They just have to take that bait, as everyone else seems to.
 But to whose benefit?

-Re: a five year old doing this: It’s not unthinkable for a young child to try voice acting and enjoy it.
-But at 5, there is typically a lot of “repeat what I say” directing, over and over, which may or may not be fun for a little one.
+Re: a young kid, say five years old doing this: It’s not unthinkable for a young child to try voice acting and enjoy it.
+But at 5, there is typically a lot of “repeat what I say” directing, over and over in a VO session, which may not be fun for a little one.
 And you must sit still, maybe for a couple hours or more.
 This is work, after all.

 If you and she feel good about the honest answers to these questions, keep going.
 Otherwise, go play and have fun some other way.

-I now offer autographs with all the proceeds going to a charity that helps wounded US veterans.
+I offer autographs with all the proceeds going to charity.
 There are options for signed 8x10s as well as any other item you send in for me to autograph.
 For all the info, CLICK HERE.

 I read all posted comments.
 I try and answer comments (eventually), but I tend to approve only posts that address issues that strike me as generally helpful to others or at least that get asked a lot and haven’t yet been addressed. (e.g. “How do I warm down vocally from a rough session,” might get an answer, but “Who do I contact in Atlanta for improv classes,” won’t.)

-Also, if your question has basically been asked and addressed already in a post, I’m not going to answer it again.
+Also, if your question has basically been asked or addressed already in a post, I’m not going to answer it again.

 If the comment is too specific, or too regional in focus, or your question is written in a way that doesn’t strike me as genuine or serious (or coherent), it won’t get posted.
 Lots of the posts I get are from readers who obviously haven’t read through my site yet.
 Those go in the trash.